The New England Journal of Medicine December 14, 1995

 Multicenter, US

-Intervention Intravenous recombinant tissue plasminogen activator (rt-PA) at 0.9 mg/kg (maximum 90 mg).
+Intervention Intravenous recombinant tissue plasminogen activator (t-PA, alteplase) at a dose of 0.9 mg/kg (maximum 90 mg), with 10% administered as an initial bolus and the remainder infused over 60 minutes.

 Study Limitations